Olive Oil Cake

 Instructions

-• Position an oven rack to the center of the oven and heat to 350°F. Use a paper towel or napkin to coat an 8-inch loaf pan with a couple of drops of olive oil.
-Coat the pan with flour, knocking out any excess.
+• Position an oven rack to the center of the oven and heat to 350ยฐF.
+Use a paper towel or napkin to coat an 8-inch or 9-inch cake pan with a 1/2 teaspoon olive oil.
+Line the pan with a parchment circle, then coat the top of the parchment with a touch of oil.

 • In a small bowl, whisk the flour, baking powder, and salt.

-• In a medium bowl, rub the sugar and lemon zest with your fingers to release the beautiful lemon flavor.
+• In another small bowl, rub the sugar and lemon zest with your fingers to release the beautiful lemon oils.
 Whisk in the olive oil, eggs, and labneh.

-• Spread evenly in the prepared loaf pan and bake until deep golden brown, about 50 minutes.
+• Spread evenly in the prepared loaf pan and bake until deep golden brown, about about 36 minutes for an 8-inch cake and 27 minutes for a 9-inch cake.

 Nutrition information is automatically calculated, so should only be used as an approximation.